Mit farmakhte oygn

 | az got iz groys. | that God is great. |

-| Got kivyokhl iz groys | God is ostensibly great |
+| Got kivyokhl iz groys | God the Invisible is great, |

 | haynt punkt vi a mol, | today just as before, |

-| Nisht vayl er dunert in himl | Not because he thunders in heaven |
+| Nisht vayl er dunert in himl | Not because He thunders in heaven |

-| nor vayl er khlipet in tol. | or because he sobs in the valley. |
+| nor vayl er khlipet in tol. | but because He sobs in the valley. |

-| Az voyl iz tsu dem | So happy are those |
+| Az voyl iz tsu dem | Happy is the person |

-| vos hot dos khlipen derhert, | who have heard sobbing, |
+| vos hot dos khlipen derhert, | who has heard the sobbing, |

 | Dir iz aza herung | You were fated |

-| gevezn bashert. | to have heard such a thing. |
+| gevezn bashert. | to have such hearing. |

 | Un a trer iz gefaln | And a tear has fallen |

-| in dayn gemit. | on your mood, |
+| in dayn gemit. | upon your spirit, |

-| Un mit vund un mit vunder | And with wounds and with wonder |
+| Un mit vund un mit vunder | And with wound and with wonder |

-| zikh tseblit in dayn lid. | you flourish in your song. |
+| zikh tseblit in dayn lid. | it has flourished in your song. |